defold/doc/docs/en/manuals/addressing.md

 To complete the picture, let's look at the full format of Defold addresses: the URL.

-An URL is an object, usually written as specially formatted strings.
+A URL is an object, usually written as a specially formatted string.
 A generic URL consists of three parts:

 `[socket:][path][#fragment]`